oyugijr/signup_1/README.md

 # Sign Up Form

 This is a simple sign up form built with HTML, CSS, and JavaScript.
-It allows users to create a new account, log in to an existing account, or reset a forgotten password.
+It allows users to create a new account, log in to an existing account.

 ## Features